zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide10.md

 ## Introduction

 In this lab, you will configure and use Oracle Data Integration Platform Cloud (DIPC) with your Autonomous Data Warehouse.
 The labs follow a typical enterprise data warehouse reference implementation with ETL/ELT batch processing, real time data replication, and data quality review.
 You will load data from a flat file and a database table using Oracle Data Integrator (ODI) to your ADW.
 You will replicate data from a database table to ADW using Oracle Golden Gate (OGG).
-You will review data quality in ADWC using Oracle Enterprise Data Quality (EDQ).
+You will review data quality in ADW using Oracle Enterprise Data Quality (EDQ).
 There are several configuration steps in this lab that will be removed in a soon to be released DIPC version.

 ![](./images/DIPC/dipcarch.gif)